sasi1324/Using-the-Autopsy-retrieve-the-deleted-files/README.md

 ## RESULT:
-Deleted files were successfully retrieved and analyzed using Autopsy.
+Deleted files were successfully retrieved and analyzed using Autopsy..